CiaranOMara/XAM.jl/docs/src/man/hts-files.md

 ## SAM and BAM Records

-BioAlignments supports the following accessors for `SAM.Record` types.
+The `XAM` package supports the following accessors for `SAM.Record` types.

 ```@docs
 XAM.SAM.flag